AgnesHendrickx/MTE/documentation/flanksim.rst

 -----------
 | To explore the impact of these variances, a specialized model configuration was devised to conduct flank simulations, as demonstrated in :numref:`fflanksim`.
 In this model, the undulating nature of flank topography is replicated using a sine function that models the ridges and troughs typical of volcanic landscapes.
 This wavy pattern, described by :func:`support.topography`, traverses perpendicular across the inclined surface.

-| The simulation framework permits the manipulation of several parameters to discern their effects on the magnetic field characteristics.
-Key variables include the slope of the surface, the amplitude and frequency of the sine function, and the orientation of the sine wave's propagation relative to the Cartesian axes (this angle is variable and contingent on the particular flank being simulated), an example is given in :numref:`bdeg`.
+| The simulation framework permits the manipulation of several parameters to investigate their effects on the magnetic field above the flank simulations.
+Key variables include the slope of the surface, the amplitude and wavelength of the sine function, and the orientation of the sine wave's propagation relative to the Cartesian axes (this angle is variable and contingent on the particular flank being simulated), an example is given in :numref:`bdeg`.

 | For alignment with the :doc:`etna`, the parameters used to define the synthetic topography aim to replicate the ridges and gullies of Mount Etna.
 Based on the analysis of aerial imagery and DEMs of the area around the field sites of :cite:`Meyer23`, an amplitude of :math:`4m`, a wavelength of :math:`25m`, and an angle of inclination for the slope of :math:`6 ^{\circ}` were found to be representative values.